ansible-collections/community.aws/docs/community.aws.cloudwatchevent_rule_module.rst

                     <b>event_pattern</b>
                     <a class="ansibleOptionLink" href="#parameter-" title="Permalink to this option"></a>
                     <div style="font-size: small">
-                        <span style="color: purple">string</span>
+                        <span style="color: purple">json</span>
                     </div>
                 </td>
                 <td>
                 </td>
                 <td>
-                        <div>A string pattern (in valid JSON format) that is used to match against incoming events to determine if the rule should be triggered.</div>
+                        <div>A string pattern that is used to match against incoming events to determine if the rule should be triggered.</div>
                 </td>
             </tr>
             <tr>